bueler/scalable-seminar/participants.md

 ## distribution/email list

-Based on emails to Ed and official signups:
+Based on emails to Ed, and/or official signups, and/or expression of interest:

   * Ed B
   * Oscar H